 With all the media hand-wringing about the alleged over-diagnosing of boys with ADHD, you’ll find little mention of the under-diagnosing of girls.
-Hence this gripping post from a guest writer.
+Hence this gripping guest post.

 After reading my response in the New York Observer to Esquire‘s egregious piece (The Drugging of the American Boy), a young woman with diagnosed later in life with ADHD wrote to share her experience.

 By Jaclyn Paul